This article first appeared in Retirement Planner on 28 January 2020.

-Although there have been calls for and promises of a review of the IR35 rules, off-payroll working rules are currently set to change on 6 April 2021.
+Although there have been calls for and promises of a review of the IR35 rules, off-payroll working rules changed on 6 April 2021.
 From this date, all public authorities and medium and large sized businesses in the private sector will be responsible for deciding the employment status of workers rather than the worker having that responsibility.
 The private sector includes third sector organisations, such as some charities.

 The rules apply to private sector companies that meet 2 or more of the following conditions:

 In some cases, a contractor may only be offered the role if they become a traditional PAYE employee, or they may take up the contract and operate via a PAYE umbrella company.

 If they take the role as a limited company contractor, their fee-payer/client will be responsible for making the appropriate deductions from their turnover.
 This includes income tax and employee’s National Insurance contributions.
 The fee payer must also make deductions for employers’ National Insurance contributions and the Apprenticeship Levy.
 But the contractor will still be responsible for any additional tax due as it’s possible for one contract to be treated in one way with others treated differently depending on the circumstances.